cunilog/cunilog/configfiles.md

 ### Equality signs

-Only the first equality sign found is recognised as the separator between a key and its values.
+Only the first equals sign found is recognised as the separator between a key and its values.
 If there's more than one equality sign, these are part of the value.

 ```ini
 [section]